 - Angled Brush – Use a quality natural bristle angled paint brush.
 Spending the extra $3 on a better paintbrush is well worth it!
 Paint brushes will last a long time if you take care of them and clean them properly in between projects, so get a good quality one.
 I use an angled bristle brush to get into the corners and nooks of furniture.

-- Roller Brush – For the large surface areas, I prefer rolling on the paint with a small roller brush.
+- Foam Roller – For the large surface areas, I prefer rolling on the paint with a small roller brush.
 This goes much faster than brushing it all with a paintbrush and you get a smooth finish.

 - Round Brush – If you plan to finish your piece with wax (more on that later), you can also choose to use a round bristle brush that’s specific to waxing furniture.
 When you buy your chalk paint, you’ll probably notice these brushes nearby.
 I’ve personally never bothered to buy one because I’m cheap and so far I’ve found that my regular bristle brushes do the job just fine.